-- By gaining an understanding of the basics of Coroner’s Law, you will be able to apply this knowledge to improve your work output with your employers
+- By gaining an understanding of the basics of Coroner’s Law through this online course, you will be able to apply this knowledge to improve your work output with your employers

 - You’ll examine case studies where you will decide how they would be processed within the coroner’s court

 - You will learn the basics of legal skills by looking at the court system, cases, legislation and how to read and apply principles from each

 To support you in your online studies, you will have access to the Leeds Law School subscription of Law Trove, an Oxford University Press (OUP) database, providing free access to over 200 law textbooks, significantly reducing the number of books, if not all, you need to purchase for your course.

 Everything you need to know

 Teaching and learning

 The course is delivered online and is divided into two modules of 20 credits each.
 Each module is taught and assessed over 12 weeks.

 The first module is Coroners Law & Administration, where you will be introduced to the basics of legal skills such as reading case law and statutes.
 You will then look at the legal and procedural aspects of the Coroner's role, gaining familiarity with case files and researching relevant aspects of Coroners law.
 This module is delivered in seven units of learning (one a week) and is assessed by one 10-minute recorded presentation and one 2000-word assignment.